 General Information about the BC Take Home Naloxone Program

-IMPORTANT UPDATE: Take Home Naloxone kits are now available, at no cost, for people who are most likely to witness and respond to an overdose.
+KIT ELIGIBILITY: Take Home Naloxone kits are now available, at no cost, for people who use opioids and people who are likely to witness and respond to an overdose.
 Kits are not available for use by health staff, private business or for OH&S purposes and in such cases the drug should be purchased from a community pharmacy.

 - THN Infographic Below: